keith-harrison/FINDER/README.md

     and De Novo methods.
 * Quast to look at the quality and accuracy and to perform a comparison against the reference, producing a report.
 ## Installation
 For this package you can easily run it on a local machine or a Google Cloud web service.
+First Installation takes a while through Docker as it is having to compile all the code needed (around 5-10mins)

 ### Local Machine